 We should pay special attention to the aforementioned Pokemon Go and newcomers, such as Harry Potter: Wizards Unite and Jurassic World Alive.
 AR technology is becoming more and more popular and is soon to turn into the new craze, once more games are released.
-It is interesting to see what kind of game revenue will they generate.
+It is interesting to see what kind of game revenue they will generate.

 We saw the truth about females being more passionate players than males.
 Next, we found that middle aged people tend to play mobile games more than teenagers.
 Finally, we pointed out the latest trends among genres and shined some light on the newcomers.

 But there’s one more important question we have yet to answer:

 Who plays more – the Android or the iOS camp?